All the Universe or Nothing

 And while a career in fiction never seemed to be in the stars, I was fortunate to have one of my Science Fiction stories about nano-technology, “Riches Like Dust,” selected for the Writers of the Future anthology, Volume VI in 1990.

-[Update: DreamForge publisher Scot Noel’s novel “Stellar Glory” is in a list of Brand New Science Fiction published by Writers of the Future in 2019. (https://www.writersofthefuture.com/brand-new-science-fiction/) Writers of the Future is a contest that helps launch new authors, and its success can be seen in the number of winners that are now professional writers.
-Stellar Glory is available on Amazon or as part of a digital or print subscription to DreamForge Magazine (www.dreamforgemagazine.com)]
+[Update: DreamForge publisher Scot Noel’s novel “Stellar Glory” is in a list of Brand New Science Fiction published by Writers of the Future in 2019. (https://www.writersofthefuture.com/brand-new-science-fiction/) Writers of the Future is a contest created by author L. Ron Hubbard that helps launch new writers, and its success can be seen in the number of winners that are now professional writers.
+Stellar Glory is available on Amazon or as part of a digital or print subscription to DreamForge Magazine (www.dreamforgemagazine.com)

 Of even greater fortune, my Writers of the Future win became the springboard for a career in computer game development.